-April to September: Weekdays from 7.30am to 7pm, Weekends and Bank Holidays from 9.30am to 7pm
+April to September: Weekdays from 7.30am to 7pm or dusk (which ever is earlier), access to the gated areas is by prior arrangement and before 3pm.
+Weekends and Bank Holidays from 9.30am to 7pm or dusk

 Enclosed areas: Some of the graves are behind railings.
 Most areas can be seen from the main paths, however if you wish to enter an enclosed area please visit the site between 1 - 3pm Monday - Friday when an attendant will be available to open the gates or call the City Gardens Office on 020 7374 4127 to arrange an appointment.